Twitchkidd/gfcom-dep-2020/content/blog/boots-economics/index.md

 Look, the world is full of uncertainty.
 Sometimes you just gotta roll the dice.
 Send it?
 F\*\*\*\*'n **sent.**

 // Sweet, looks like remark-images might work, remark's use() is chainable, but what's the url going to be?

+Alright, Layout is ... well, it's something.
+PostBody is done.